I think there is almost two dozen copies of my final draft floating around out there in paper form and word files.

 The barn had become a hellfire with a demon trapped inside, roaring in pain and anger.
 Smoke swirled around the beast, while rain dripped through the broken roof and fought spreading flames.

 Reaching the back door, I paused as I noticed my tools from earlier.
 Next to the wedged head of the axe sat a small marked wooden chest with rope handles.
 Jerking the lid off, I saw the leftover paper wrapped sticks of dynamite from earlier.

 This was more like it.

 I grabbed a blast cap and jammed it onto the explosive.
 Twisting the fuse around my fingers, I snapped it off short.

-The monster had knocked the rifle out of its mouth and began stalking down the aisle.
+The partially blinded monster knocked the rifle out of its mouth and began stalking down the aisle.
 Blood and saliva dripped onto the floor, sizzling in the flames.
 It jerked its head aside as a bundle of burning hay fell in front of it.
 The wounded arm dangled lower now, and a hind leg dragged, giving it an uneven gait as it approached.

 Rage seemed to be keeping the wretched thing alive.

 Using a nearby flame, I ignited the fuse in a shower of sparks and burned quickly towards the blasting cap.
 Tossing the stick back in the crate, I kicked the box towards the beast before running out the back door into the rain.